pratclot/shattered/README.md

 - add an obfuscated release to GitHub
 - list used libs
 - install Hilt modules in scopes smaller than `SingletonComponent`
+- implement a common file resource reader for mock variants